 Berthe Morisot was born into a wealthy French family where she was taught to appreciate art from an early age.
-However, this appreciation did not mean that she should have sought to make art her life’s work and Morisots’ decision to do so was surely a surprising one.
+However, this appreciation did not mean that she should have sought to make art her life’s work and Morrisons’ decision to do so was undoubtedly a surprising one.
 Manet became one of her biggest influences both professionally and personally, so much so that he was eventually her brother in law.
 (Neary, 2005.)

 Morisot was known for her “pictorial technique, with her loose brushstrokes, unfinished backgrounds, and light-infused color” (Author Unknown, 2005) which placed her squarely in the Impressionist camp, a school of thought she remained loyal to in her work long after the Impressionists disbanded and the movement died.

 James Abbott McNeill Whistler, a Morisot contemporary, was born in Lowell, Massachusetts and spent his childhood shuttled between America and Russia, which was where his father worked as a railroad engineer.
 Shortly after his father died, Whistler, then still a child, came back to America, settled in Connecticut and attended West Point.
 At the age of twenty, Whistler left America and never came back, preferring to work in Europe.
 However, Europeans themselves did not care for Whistler’s output, considering it to be too abstract.
-Whistler in turn responded that the art favored by critics is too detailed, almost to the point of the canvas being stuffed with extras.
+Whistler, in turn, responded that the art favored by critics is too detailed, almost to the point of the canvas stuffed with extras.
 (Author Unknown, 1998.)

 Lest one think that this is merely an exercise in Christianity-bashing or perhaps in decrying conventional Western civilization as we know it, it is important to note that early Christians themselves faced the wrath of others for being different.
 Tertullian, a figure of the Roman times, elucidated that “Christians are to blame for every public disaster and every misfortune that befalls the people.”
 (Wade, 2002.)

-Nor does this mean that anything which is new will inevitably shunned, with innovators put on the dock by the majority.
-A contemporary example involves the British Council, which recently reopened in Libya after a thirty year absence.
+Nor does this mean that anything which is new will inevitably shun, with innovators put on the dock by the majority.
+A contemporary example involves the British Council, which recently reopened in Libya after a thirty-year absence.
 (Black, 2007) However, people as a whole tend to operate within narrow confines, tend to lead safe lives and tend to dislike sudden changes or challenges to the routine of life.
 It is this aversion to change that allows the ridicule and persecution of the different.

 What, or who is a hero?
-Certainly those who fight fires, catch criminals, serve on the battlefield, or minister to the infirm in hospital wards count.
+Indeed those who fight fires, catch criminals, serve on the battlefield, or minister to the infirm in hospital wards count.
 But so too those men and women who create, inspire and persevere against the odds of their time.